randomouscrap98/quickfile/README.md

 Accounts are currently stored inside the `config.toml`.
 This means adding new users requires reloading the program.
 This also may change in the future.

+## Performance considerations

+By default, no modifications or pragmas are made to the sqlite database, meaning it runs in journal/delete mode.
+This is usually fine, but note that a write will block all readers.
+Since files are stored in an sqlite database, this means that there is a small amount of downtime during file uploads.
+Certainly not for the entire duration of the upload, since the sqlite writes are a very small portion of the total upload time (network speeds are SIGNFICANLY slower than disk write speeds).
+However, if you find that the page is often loading slow for you due to heavy upload traffic (honestly it'd have to be pretty heavy...), you can change the sqlite journaling mode to `WAL`.
+This is essentially a flag on the database file and will not affect the program, you do not have to change your config.
+See: https://www.sqlite.org/wal.html

 ## Umm